Bitcoin Cash is Bitcoin, a software CEO perspective

 What’s Bitcoin about?
-The intent is to let anyone send and receive secure money in a way that is almost free and almost instant (check the original paper).
+The intent is to let anyone send and receive secure money in a way that is almost free and almost instant.
 Over the last two years, Blockstream, a heavily funded company, has brought “smart” but terribly wrong “improvements” to Bitcoin:

 - They have denied the almost free property of Bitcoin by capping the block size.

 - They have denied the almost instant property of Bitcoin through RBF (Replace By Fee).

 - They have weakened the security of Bitcoin through SegWit (Segregated Witness)

 To be fair to the Blockstream team, they can’t claim the full ownership of this mess.
 They got help from other, smart, but unfortunately equally wrong, people.